dragongeek/hello-world/README.md

 # hello-world
-Getting to know git stuff.
+### Getting familiar with git stuff.
-I'm just an older Sys Admin wanting to make use of Git for keeping track of changes the more modern way.
-Don't expect much of interest here.
+I'm just an older IT guy getting familiar with Git for keeping track of changes the more modern way.

+##### Don't expect anything of interest here.